 A: Check out the Center For Disease Control website for the latest information: https://www.cdc.gov/coronavirus/2019-ncov/faq.html#protect

-A: All face-to-face Master Gardener activities, events, meetings ~ no matter how many people may attend ~ are suspended pending further notice.
+A: All face-to-face activities, events, meetings ~ no matter how many people may attend ~ are suspended pending further notice.
 This suspension aligns with the guidance given by OSU Extension on March 13th.
 For full details please CLICK HERE.
+Your local program is carrying on events and meetings via Zoom, please check your eNewsletter for details and to join events.

-A. No, at this time, we are following OSU recommendations and are suspending all face-to face work in Plant Clinic, Master Gardener meetings and other non-essential Master Gardener volunteer work, through the end of April.
+A. No, at this time, we are following OSU recommendations and are suspending all face-to face work in Plant Clinic, Master Gardener meetings and other non-essential Master Gardener volunteer work, through June 13, unless extended or terminated earlier.

-A: Soon we’ll be offering ideas for working virtually and hope that in due time, everyone can meet face to face again.
+A: Mentors and trainees can meet over Zoom via a link in Plant Clinic Dashboard.
+Mentors and trainees are also connecting informally via Plant Problem Show and Tell Zooms (see your eNewsletter for details).
 If needed we may offer alternate or extended volunteering plans allowing folks to stay healthy and still be certified as Master Gardener volunteers.
 Stand by for more details soon.